0xtf/misp-classroom/README.md

 ## ToDo
 - [ ] Check the existence of TF config
 - [ ] Check the existence of TF
-- [ ] Tain SSH key after deployment
+- [ ] Taint SSH key after deployment